 As you know me, and I bet you do already, I have saved the best for the last.
 La Laguna is a unique charming town that has been on the UNESCO World Heritage Site since 1999 for its intact layout and architecture.
 La Laguna was used as a template for the colonial cities founded by Spaniards in the USA and Latin America, such as Old Havana, Antigua, Lima, and Cartagena.

-Day 3: Casa del Vino & Teide National Park
+Day 3 of Tenerife itinerary: Casa del Vino & Teide National Park

 Teide National Park